 Sep9

-Matthew 16:25……Working
+Matthew 16:25….Ready

-16:25 For whoever wants to save (run, preserve, hang-onto, retain-ownership, play-it-safe, love.-{Jn.12:25}) his life (soul, self-rule, self-centered, comforts, security.) will lose it, (Eternal life or transformed life.) but whoever loses (Surrenders, renounces, puts-off, hates.-{Jn.12:25}) his life for me (Following Jesus, and the Gospel.-{Mark 8:35}) will find it.
-(Eternal life, higher-purpose, fulfillment.)
+16:25 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.
+(For Complete Expository See Book)

-“Teaches you can either live life on your terms, which leads to lose or on God’s terms which leads to life. .” ⇒ How has living life on your terms worked out?
+“Teaches you can live life on your terms, which leads to lose, or on God’s terms which leads to life. .” ⇒ How has living life on your terms worked out?
 Not to good I bet!
 When we abandon God’s rules and start doing whatever we want our life starts getting really bad, really fast.
 Our terms are limited and temporary.
 God’s terms are comprehensive and lasting.
 We often go for the quick fixes that don’t last and often sets us back.
 Only by living life on God’s terms leads us to our true purpose and destiny.
 Ask yourself this, where has living life according to your terms gotten you?
 I know for myself that it just got me into a lot of trouble and produced loss and shame.
 Pray and ask God to help you to begin living life on His terms, and you will see your life and everything that you value steadily improve.
 God’s terms of life will bring true blessing.

 “Teaches how Jesus doesn’t want us to settle for a easy and comfortable life when He has something far better for us in Him.” ⇒ The same is true for us now and for eternity.
 Jesus is telling us to deny ourselves because he has a better way for us for this life…….(To be continued)